Heroes of the Storm: MusicHeroes of the Storm's playlist combines an original soundtrack with soundtracks from Blizzard's other franchises. The original soundtrack for Heroes of the Storm was composed by Blizzard Entertainment's composers, Glenn Stafford, and Jason Hayes. Other music in the game is present as background music, or represents specific universes with connections to the various Heroes within Heroes of the Storm. Also present within the game's playlist are soundtracks from Starcraft, such as Terran and Zerg Theme; various soundtracks from World of Warcraft, such as Obsidian Sanctum from Wrath of the Lich King, and The Wandering Isle from Mists of Pandaria; soundtracks from Diablo, such as Jungle from Diablo II (Act III), and Reaper of Souls from Diablo III; as well as soundtracks from Overwatch, such as Overture and Hanamura theme; and Smugglers Cove from The Lost Vikings 2.The Battle Begins by Glenn Stafford is the main theme of Heroes of the Storm.

+Reception
-ReceptionHeroes of the Storm received generally favorable reviews upon release.
-Metacritic calculated an average score of 86 out of 100, indicating "generally favorable reviews", based on 57 reviews.

-GameSpot awarded it 9 out of 10, summarizing "A fantastic casual-competitive game that offers untold hours of enjoyment."
+Heroes of the Storm received generally favorable reviews upon release.
+Metacritic calculated an average score of 86 out of 100, indicating "generally favorable reviews", based on 57 reviews.GameSpot awarded it 9 out of 10, summarizing "A fantastic casual-competitive game that offers untold hours of enjoyment."
 Positive reviews praised its objective-based gameplay and greater accessibility than its competitors, with Destructoid's Chris Carter giving it a 9.5 out of 10 and calling it "A hallmark of excellence."
 In a review for PC Gamer, Chris Thursten focused on the game's accessibility, giving it a score of 84 out of 100 and concluding "The most any studio has done to open up a complex genre to a new audience.
-Inviting, entertaining, and deceptively deep."

-The Escapist's CJ Miozzi stated that while its improved accessibility would make it interesting to players normally not interested in the genre, it could be less attractive to experienced players.
+Inviting, entertaining, and deceptively deep."The Escapist's CJ Miozzi stated that while its improved accessibility would make it interesting to players normally not interested in the genre, it could be less attractive to experienced players.
 Giving it 4 out of 5 stars, he summarized that "At the very least, it's a game that all gamers should try."
 Polygon's Arthur Gies approved of the title's accessibility but expressed worry that "sometimes something [felt] lost along the way," scoring it at 7.5 out of 10.

 On release, IGN's Mitch Dyer gave the game a mixed review and concluded, "Heroes of the Storm is a flawed, varied MOBA with terrific team fighting and poor objectives," awarding it a 6.5 out of 10.
 This review prompted an initially negative reaction from the game's community that turned the score into an internet meme, eventually being recognized by Blizzard themselves in a humorous promotional video for an update to the game.
 IGN's re-review by Ian Nowakowski awarded it 8 out of 10 in March 2018, saying the game "packs a ton of variety and excellent characters.
 Some of this MOBA's modes work better than others, but it's a safe bet that it'll deliver a fun match."

+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Heroes of the Storm with "Strategy/Simulation Game of the Year".
 The game was nominated for "Choice Video Game" at the 2017 Teen Choice Awards.